 Four Questions that Every Travel Manager Should Answer

-Travelers want to make good decisions on the road but are often unclear on expectations.
-If travelers aren’t aware of the policy, how can they be compliant?
-By providing travelers with relevant, targeted messaging—the right information, at the right time—you can give them the tools to increase productivity and satisfaction and to drive and even beat policy compliance.
+Business travelers want to make good decisions on the road but are often unclear on expectations.
+If travelers aren’t aware of the corporate travel policy, how can they be compliant?
+By providing business travelers with relevant, targeted messaging—the right information, at the right time—you can give them the tools to increase productivity and satisfaction and to drive and even beat policy compliance.

-- Are you searching for incremental savings from your travel program?
+Are you searching for incremental savings from your business travel program?

 In most corporate environments, budgets are heavily scrutinized, and many managers are asked to do more with less.
 It’s no different for travel managers.
 Educating travelers before, during and after their trips can identify and reduce the hidden spend culprits that can add 10%–40% more cost to each trip.